japila-books/kafka-streams-internals/docs/processor/TimestampExtractor.md

 `TimestampExtractor` is an [abstraction](#contract) of [time extractors](#implementations) that Kafka Streams uses to [extract a timestamp from a record](#extract).

+`TimestampExtractor` can be explicitly assigned with a [SourceNode](SourceNode.md#timestampExtractor) or configured application-wide using [default.timestamp.extractor](../StreamsConfig.md#defaultTimestampExtractor) configuration property.

 ## Contract

 ### <span id="extract"> Extracting Timestamp